How to Use This Book

 Once you’ve installed Conda you will need to create and activate a Conda environment that is compatible with Pythia Foundation’s notebooks.
 This can be done with two commands from the terminal, one to create the environment and one to activate it:

-conda env create --force -f https://raw.githubusercontent.com/ProjectPythia/pythia-foundations/main/environment.yml
+conda env create --yes -f https://raw.githubusercontent.com/ProjectPythia/pythia-foundations/main/environment.yml

 conda activate pythia-book-dev